JuergenGutsch/blog/_source/_posts/2019-02-18-customizing-aspnetcore-12-hosting.md

 ## Quick setup

-For this series I need to setup a small empty web application.
+For this series we just need to setup a small empty web application.

 ~~~ shell
 dotnet new web -n ExploreHosting -o ExploreHosting